act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ## Expectation

-Each target element describes the topic or purpose of its [section of the content][].
+Each target element describes the topic or purpose of its [implicit section of content][].

 **Note:** Headings do not need to be lengthy.
 A word, or even a single character, may suffice.

 ## Assumptions

-This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+- This definition assumes that the `hgroup` element is not used.
+- This definition assumes that [nested browsing contexts][] included in an [implicit section of content][] do not contain any element with a role of `heading` and an `aria-level` lower or equal to the one of the `heading` defining this [implicit section of content][].

 ## Accessibility Support